1to3for5vi7ate9x/1to3for5vi7ate9x/README.md

 Here are some of the projects I'm working on:

 - **Neuromind**: An ambitious AI project aimed at creating a continuously learning neural network.
-- **Hearing Research**: A research paper on the impact of increased earphone and earbud usage on the hearing of today's youth.

 ### 🛠️ Technologies & Tools